SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 Outlier monitors are under the detector type for **Anomaly** monitors because outlier monitors use anomaly detection on in-query data.
 :::

-To create a monitor that generates smart alerts:
+To create a monitor that generates alerts that run a playbook:

 1. [Open the **New Monitor** window](/docs/alerts/monitors/create-monitor/#open-the-new-monitor-window).
 1. Go to [Step 1: Trigger Conditions](/docs/alerts/monitors/create-monitor/#step-1-set-trigger-conditions) in the **New Monitor** window.